chrisichris/ybuilder/README.markdown

 >
 >10. find the result in target/first-test.jar

-## Installation

-Just copy the `ybuilder.jar` to the root-directory of your project.
-Now you can use it with `java -jar ybuilder`.

 ## Usage

-Ybuilder is (like ant) target based.
+Ybuilder is like ant target based.

 From the root directory of your project you can execute different targets with

     java -jar ybuilder.jar target-name [, target-name]*

-i. e. to clean and compile your project type on the command line in your *project's root directory*
+i. e. to clean and compile your project type on the command line

     java -jar ybuilder.jar clean, compile

-The most important build in targets are:

-To get a list of the most important tasks (ie compile, test, jar etc) call ybuilder without a target
+To get a list of the most important targets (ie compile, test, jar etc) call ybuilder without a target

     java -jar ybuilder.jar

-Note the commands have to be run from within the project directory.

 ## Directory Layout

 When creating a new project `ybuilder` initializes the following directory